ArgOsciProyect/ARG_OSCI_FIRMWARE/README.md

 ### Troubleshooting

 If you encounter connection issues:
-- Ensure the ESP32 is powered and operational (blue LED should be on)
+- Ensure the ESP32 is powered and operational (The LED should be on)
 - Verify you're connected to the "ESP32_AP" WiFi network
 - Check serial output for error messages using `idf.py monitor`

 For acquisition problems:
-- Make sure input signal is within the acceptable voltage range (0-3.3V)
+- Make sure input signal is within the acceptable voltage range
 - Try adjusting the trigger level if using single mode
-- Reduce sampling rate for more stable operation
+- Reduce or increase sampling rate for more stable operation
+- Disable/enable the hysteresis or the 50Khz filter applied to the trigger

 ## For Contributors